1 Helpful / 2 Not

 The course has some fun elevation to play with so you're often getting to throw over valleys or down hills. # 4 is a simple little 178' downhill ACE run.
 The course does have a variety of throws needed, hysers, straight bombs, short touch ACE runs, anhysers, .

-Cons: sign is totally wrong.
-Faces wrong way.
+Cons: The course sign is totally wrong.
+It faces the wrong way.

-Wrong distance.
-It keep totally mess up the start to your round.
+Distance listed is incorrect.
+It can totally mess up the start to your round.